 - Have a proper and relevant internal linking structure

 Let us now begin with the interesting part.
-On page eCommerce SEO is the practice to place the keywords at the right positions on your site.
-This allows Google to know what your page or the post is all about and what you are sharing kind of information you are sharing on it.
+On-page eCommerce SEO is the practice to place the keywords in the right positions on your site.
+This allows Google to understand what your page/post is all about and what are you sharing on that page.
+Image Source: searchengineland.

 For eCommerce, the top pages that you need to improve your on-page eCommerce SEO are the Home page, your category page, and your product page.

 The keywords that you choose should be relevant to the products and what you are sharing with the readers.